wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 Now that console will log "Rufus".
 Why?

-Because when a function takes in an argument, it will make local variables inside of that function named whatever you named the parameter, and then that is availble to them.
+Because when a function takes in an argument, it will make local variables inside of that function named whatever you named the parameter, and then that is available to them.

 It is the same as doing the following 👇